-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, not all program performance objectives were met and the agency was not in compliance with contractual program objectives.
+(See Finding 1 for details)

 4. Reliability of Financial and Programmatic Reporting